What is a…

-In Isa.
-19:3 the word “charmers” is the rendering of the Hebrew 'ittim, meaning, properly, necromancers (Revised Version marginal note, “whisperers”).
+In Isaiah 19:3 the word “charmers” is the rendering of the Hebrew 'ittim, meaning, properly, necromancers (Revised King James Version marginal note, “whisperers”).

-In Deut.
-18:11 the word “charmer” means a dealer in spells, especially one who, by binding certain knots, was supposed thereby to bind a curse or a blessing on its object.
+In Deuteronomy 18:11 the word “charmer” means a dealer in spells, especially one who, by binding certain knots, was supposed thereby to bind a curse or a blessing on its object.

-In Isa.
-3:3, the words “eloquent orator” should be, as in the Revised Version, “skilful enchanter.”
+In Isaiah 3:3, the words “eloquent orator” should be, as in the Revised King James Version, “skilful enchanter.”